awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 The command uses the `--wrapping-keys` parameter with three **key** attributes\.
 You can also use multiple `--wrapping-keys` parameters in the same command\.

-To encrypt the log file, the AWS Encryption CLI asks the first wrapping key in the list, `$cmk1`, to generate the data key that it uses to encrypt the data\.
+To encrypt the log file, the AWS Encryption CLI asks the first wrapping key in the list, `$key1`, to generate the data key that it uses to encrypt the data\.
 Then, it uses each of the other wrapping keys to encrypt a plaintext copy of the same data key\.
 The encrypted message in the output file includes all three of the encrypted data keys\.

 ------
 #### [ Bash ]

 ```
-$ cmk1=arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab
+$ key1=arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab
-$ cmk2=arn:aws:kms:us-east-2:111122223333:key/0987ab65-43cd-21ef-09ab-87654321cdef
+$ key2=arn:aws:kms:us-east-2:111122223333:key/0987ab65-43cd-21ef-09ab-87654321cdef
-$ cmk3=arn:aws:kms:ap-southeast-1:111122223333:key/1a2b3c4d-5e6f-1a2b-3c4d-5e6f1a2b3c4d
+$ key3=arn:aws:kms:ap-southeast-1:111122223333:key/1a2b3c4d-5e6f-1a2b-3c4d-5e6f1a2b3c4d

 $ aws-encryption-cli --encrypt --input /logs/finance.log \
                                --output /archive --suffix \
                                --encryption-context class=log \
                                --metadata-output ~/metadata \
-                               --wrapping-keys key=$cmk1 key=$cmk2 key=$cmk3
+                               --wrapping-keys key=$key1 key=$key2 key=$key3
 ```

 ------
 #### [ PowerShell ]

 ```
-PS C:\> $cmk1 = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'
+PS C:\> $key1 = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'
-PS C:\> $cmk2 = 'arn:aws:kms:us-east-2:111122223333:key/0987ab65-43cd-21ef-09ab-87654321cdef'
+PS C:\> $key2 = 'arn:aws:kms:us-east-2:111122223333:key/0987ab65-43cd-21ef-09ab-87654321cdef'
-PS C:\> $cmk3 = 'arn:aws:kms:ap-southeast-1:111122223333:key/1a2b3c4d-5e6f-1a2b-3c4d-5e6f1a2b3c4d'
+PS C:\> $key3 = 'arn:aws:kms:ap-southeast-1:111122223333:key/1a2b3c4d-5e6f-1a2b-3c4d-5e6f1a2b3c4d'

 PS C:\> aws-encryption-cli --encrypt --input D:\Logs\Finance.log `
                            --output D:\Archive --suffix `
                            --encryption-context class=log `
                            --metadata-output $home\Metadata.txt `
-                           --wrapping-keys key=$cmk1 key=$cmk2 key=$cmk3
+                           --wrapping-keys key=$key1 key=$key2 key=$key3
 ```

 ------

 This command decrypts the encrypted copy of the `Finance.log` file and writes it to a `Finance.log.clear` file in the `Finance` directory\.
-To decrypt data encrypted under three CMKs, you can specify the same three CMKs or any subset of them\.
-This example specifies only one of the CMKs\.
+To decrypt data encrypted under three AWS KMS keys, you can specify the same three AWS KMS keys or any subset of them\.
+This example specifies only one of the AWS KMS keys\.

-To tell the AWS Encryption CLI which AWS KMS CMKs to use to decrypt your data, use the **key** attribute of the `--wrapping-keys` parameter\.
-When decrypting with CMKs, the value of the **key** attribute must be a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN)\.
+To tell the AWS Encryption CLI which AWS KMS keys to use to decrypt your data, use the **key** attribute of the `--wrapping-keys` parameter\.
+When decrypting with AWS KMS keys, the value of the **key** attribute must be a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN)\.

-You must have permission to call the [Decrypt API](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) on the CMKs you specify\.
+You must have permission to call the [Decrypt API](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) on the AWS KMS keys you specify\.
 For more information, see [ Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html)\.

 As a best practice, this examples use the `--max-encrypted-data-keys` parameter to avoid decrypting a malformed message with an excessive number of encrypted data keys\.
 Even though this example uses only one wrapping key for decryption, the encrypted message has three \(3\) encrypted data keys; one for each of the three wrapping keys used when encrypting\.
 Specify the expected number of encrypted data keys or a reasonable maximum value, such as 5\.
 If you specify a maximum value less than 3, the command fails\.
-For details, see [Limiting encrypted data keys](configure.md#config-limit-keys)\.
+For details, see [Limit encrypted data keys](configure.md#config-limit-keys)\.

 ------
 #### [ Bash ]

 ```
 $ aws-encryption-cli --decrypt --input /archive/finance.log \
-                     --wrapping-keys key=$cmk1 \
+                     --wrapping-keys key=$key1 \
                      --output /finance --suffix '.clear' \
                      --metadata-output ~/metadata \
                      --max-encrypted-data-keys 3 \